Ghee—Everything You Need to Know about Clarified Butter

-In ancient times, the process of making ghee began with churning butter by hand.
-Unlike in India and other ancient cultures, today most commercial butter is made by pushing the cream and protein of milk through a fine mesh screen versus churning the milk.
+Historically, the process of making ghee began with churning butter by hand.
+Today most commercial butter is made by pushing the cream and protein of milk through a fine mesh screen versus churning the milk.
 This does create a considerable difference, in that the traditional churning process with which ghee was often made added a stronger quality of digestive fire (agni), which balances the ghee and increases its sattvic energy.

-Though hand churned butter may not be readily available, commercial butter still has similar properties to it.
-To make ghee, or clarified butter, lightly boil a pound of unsalted butter on a stovetop until the milk solids settle to the bottom.
+Though hand-churned butter may not be readily available, commercial butter still has similar properties to it.
+To make ghee, lightly boil a pound of unsalted butter on a stovetop until the milk solids settle to the bottom.
 Once the milk solids are removed, what remains is a high concentration of fats and other nutrients.
 In fact, it is said that ghee is 99% fat.
 Being all fat, it is naturally high in calories, containing 112 calories per 1 tablespoon serving, 12.7 grams of fat, minimal protein, and no carbohydrates, fiber, or sugars.
 Most of the fat is saturated fat (60-65%)2, with a relatively greater concentration of short and medium chain triglycerides (25%, versus 12-15% in butter)3, which are known to have many health benefits.

 With the milk solids removed, most of the calcium is also removed.
 On the other hand, ghee contains a whopping 108 micrograms of vitamin A (a natural antioxidant) in just one tablespoon!
 It also contains a considerable amount of butyric acid, a short chain fatty acid, which acts like a natural probiotic (the intestinal bacteria feed off this for energy), supporting digestion and the immune system.
 1